learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 ## Bonus Challenges
 + Set up a form that lists all the items and allows users to chose how many of each item they would like to order.
 Hint: There is a `type="number"` attribute for form inputs.
 Google it!
-  * When the form is submitted, the items' inventory (count) should decrease.
-+ Add an inventory page that displays the count for each item.
-  * Add a form to the page that let's you chose an item and increase the inventory (count) for that item.
+  * When the form is submitted the order total is tallied up and the user is displayed a page with the total cost of the order and the items being ordered.